 Will my personal information be available to the public?

-Yes.
+Yes, with limited provisions for keeping some personal information private as explained below.
 Please be aware that when you apply for a trademark registration you are making a public record.
 Accordingly, all of the information and documents you provide to the United States Patent and Trademark Office (USPTO) during the prosecution of an application and maintenance of a registration are available to the public and will be viewable on the USPTO website even if the application abandons or the registration cancels or expires.
-Third-party websites and Internet search engines access and use this information, including your name as well as any addresses, phone numbers, or email addresses that you provide to the USPTO.
+Third-party websites and internet search engines access and use this information, including your name as well as any addresses, phone numbers, or email addresses that you provide to the USPTO.

 Why does the USPTO make this information public?